copperbits/TON/README.md

 ## What we already did:
 - 🏗 Build lite client node: [First release](https://github.com/copperbits/TON/releases/tag/test-1)
 - 🖥 Started Lite Client on macOS
-- 📩 Sent transactions to TON network
+- 📩 Explain, how to send transactions to TON network
 - 🎓 Now we are writing tutorials / FAQ / HOWTO how to use TON.
 - 🏗 Instructions for building lite client on [Ubuntu 16.04](docs/ubuntu16.04.sh)
+- 🐳 Packaged lite client into [Docker](#docker) container

 - 👉 _any request and suggestions are [very welcome](https://github.com/copperbits/TON/issues/new)!_